ESPADA: Execution Speedup via Semantics Aware Demonstration Data Downsampling for Imitation Learning: Experiments

 \subsection{Real-world Results}

-As shown in Table~\ref{tab:realworld_results}, ESPADA achieves the highest overall success rates while providing strong acceleration across all tasks.
-Under the 2$\times$/4$\times$ setting (precision range 2$\times$, casual range 4$\times$ acceleration), ACT+Ours achieves 90.0\% success at 2.21$\times$ speedup, whereas DemoSpeedup drops to 45.0\% despite achieving a marginally higher speedup by aggressively classifying many spans as casual.
-This over-acceleration is most evident in the \textit{Conveyor} task, where DemoSpeedup collapses to 1/20 success while ESPADA maintains 18–19/20.
-A similar trend holds for DP: ESPADA attains both the best success rate (85.4\%) and the largest speedup (2.41$\times$), outperforming DP+DemoSpeedup (79.6\%).
+As shown in Table~\ref{tab:realworld_results}, we evaluate real-world performance under the 2$\times$/4$\times$ acceleration setting, where precision segments are accelerated by $2\times$ and casual segments by $4\times$.
+Under this setting, ESPADA achieves the highest overall success rates while maintaining substantial execution speedup across all tasks.

+For ACT, ESPADA achieves \textbf{90.0\%} success at \textbf{2.26$\times$} speedup, whereas DemoSpeedup drops to 36.0\% despite achieving a marginally higher nominal acceleration by aggressively classifying many spans as casual.
+This over-acceleration is particularly evident in the \textit{Conveyor} task, where DemoSpeedup collapses to 1/20 success while ESPADA maintains 18–19/20 successful executions.

+A similar trend holds for DP.
+ESPADA achieves the highest success rate (82.3\%) together with the largest speedup (2.59$\times$), outperforming DP+DemoSpeedup (69.7\%).

+Notably, ESPADA also remains robust in the deformable-object \textit{Cloth} task, maintaining stable performance (9/10 successes under ACT and 7/10 under DP).
+Here, we use a lightweight task-adapted relation based on the nearest point on the cloth boundary, suggesting that semantic phase segmentation generalizes beyond rigid-object manipulation.

-\textbf{Casual-exploiting Segmentation.} By combining temporal trends in the gripper–object distance with VLM-generated scene descriptions—and leveraging the reasoning capability of an LLM to interpret these cues—ESPADA reliably identifies genuine precision phases, such as near-contact adjustments, while aggressively compressing spans that are truly casual.
-In contrast, entropy-based segmentation implicitly treats low action entropy as a proxy for precision.
-This assumption fails in repetitive motions: entropy often remains low even when no fine control is required, causing DemoSpeedup to systematically overestimate precision-critical spans.
-As shown in Fig.~\ref{fig:espada-vs-dsu} for the \textit{Conveyor} task, this misclassification marks large portions of repetitive scooping as non-accelerable, restricting potential speed gains and obscuring accelerable casual segments that ESPADA correctly recovers.
-Low entropy, in other words, does not necessarily imply high precision demands.
+\textbf{Casual-exploiting Segmentation.} By combining temporal trends in the gripper–object distance with VLM-generated scene descriptions, ESPADA reliably identifies genuine precision phases (e.g., near-contact adjustments) while aggressively compressing truly casual spans.
+In contrast, entropy-based segmentation treats low action entropy as a proxy for precision.
+This assumption fails in repetitive motions, where entropy may remain low even without fine control, causing DemoSpeedup to overestimate precision-critical spans.
+As shown in Fig.~\ref{fig:espada-vs-dsu} for the \textit{Conveyor} task, this misclassification marks large portions of repetitive scooping as non-accelerable, limiting potential speed gains and obscuring casual segments that ESPADA correctly recovers.